HTMLmaster22/SilaWebsiteReport/SETUP.md

 ## Notes
 - CrUX data is published by Google with a ~28-day lag — "June data" appearing in July is the freshest that exists anywhere.
 The report explains this in its footer.
 - If the Action fails (red X), nothing is overwritten — the site keeps serving the last good data.
-- The page-health scan (schema/alt-text/unused CSS-JS) runs **every time the Action runs**, independent of whether CrUX has new data that month — those two things aren't related, so one doesn't block the other.
+- The page-health scan (schema/alt-text/unused CSS-JS/SEO) runs **every time the Action runs**, independent of whether CrUX has new data that month — those two things aren't related, so one doesn't block the other.
+- Pages for the health scan are **discovered automatically from the site's sitemap** — nothing to maintain by hand.
+If the sitemap can't be reached that run, it falls back to a fixed 5-page list rather than scanning nothing.
+Capped at 30 pages per run (`MAX_AUTO_PAGES` in the script) to keep run time reasonable — raise that constant if the real page count grows past it.
 - To update keywords manually: edit the `keywords` array in `data.json` and commit.
-- To add a page to the automatic health scan: add an entry to `PAGE_LIST` near the top of `scripts/update_data.py`.
-Takes effect on the next run, no other changes needed.
+- To give a specific page a proper bilingual name (instead of its auto-extracted `<title>`) or a specific expected Schema type: add it to `KNOWN_PAGE_NAMES` near the top of `scripts/update_data.py`.